I’m pretty sure that Gucci Princetown mules was the kindling to this.

 –Birkenstock quality: Without a doubt, you know someone who has had their Birkenstocks that are older than you are.

-–Adjustable buckle: If you need more space to accommodate socks, you can loosen them up… but if you need them a lil’ tighter, you can also real it in.
+–Adjustable buckle: If you need more space to accommodate socks, you can loosen them up… but if you need them a lil’ tighter, you can also reel them in.

 –Comfortable: The Soft Footbed means that there’s “a latex-foam layer which reverts to its original form, it’s anatomically formed, flexible, supportive, and comfortably soft.”